sw00/sett.sh/content/posts/2019/03/a-knowledge-workers-toolkit.md

 Arguably the closests thing to tools we have are the mental models we employ when working on a task.
 This is true is the most general sense, from changing a tyre to analysing a dataset.
-We're always using an abstraction to make sense of the world and using it to make decisions that will give us the outcome we want.
+We're always using an abstraction to make sense of the world and help us to make decisions that will give us the outcome we want.
 Success depends greatly on how closely the mental model we employ corresponds to the external world.